apache/arrow/rust/parquet/parquet_derive/README.md

 # parquet_derive

-A crate for automatically deriving `parquet::Deserialize` for arbitrary structs.
+A crate for automatically deriving `parquet::record::Record` for arbitrary structs.

 This crate is intended to be used by the `parquet` crate.
 See [its documentation](https://docs.rs/parquet) for usage.